Fiestas Patrias in Peru: Independence Day, History and Traditions

 On the North Coast, Marinera, regional cuisine, and local festivals play a strong role.
 Trujillo and Chiclayo are good examples.

-Political Significance of the Fiestas Patrias
+Political Significance of Fiestas Patrias

 At the same time, protests can also take place around the holidays.
-People use the public attention to make demands visible.
+People use public attention to make demands visible.

 This fits the meaning of the festival.
 Independence is not just the past.
 It also raises questions about the present.